 The coordinates of paramagnetic centres can also be determined from PREs and suitable fitting programs include the programs RelaxGUI (Bieri et al., 2011) and Spinach (Hogben et al., 2011).
-CCR effects can occur between Curie-spin and dipole-dipole relaxation (Ghose and Prestegard, 1997) and also between Curie-spin and CSA relaxation (Pintacuda et al., 2004a).
-The former is observed as a difference in relaxation rates between the multiplet components of scalar coupled resonances (Ghose and Prestegard, 1997; Bertini et al., 2002a).
-The software FANTACROSS supports calculation of this CCR effect, but does not allow fitting of the χ tensor position (Bertini et al., 2001b).
-The latter CCR effect was experimentally demonstrated only recently (Orton et al., 2016).
+CCR is observed as a difference in relaxation rate within the multiplet structure of scalar coupled resonances which arises from interference between Curie spin relaxation and dipole-dipole relaxation pathways (Ghose and Prestegard, 1997; Bertini et al., 2002a).
+The software FANTACROSS supports calculation of CCR, but does not allow fitting of the χ tensor position (Bertini et al., 2001b).

 NMR spectra of biomolecules labelled with paramagnetic metal ions with fast electronic relaxation rates, as afforded by lanthanide tags, simultaneously display PCS, RDC, PRE and CCR effects in the same spectrum (Pintacuda et al., 2004b).
-Due to their common origin in the paramagnetism of the metal ion, all these effects are interrelated.
-For example, the $\Delta\chi$ -tensor determined from PCS measurements can, in principle, be used to predict RDCs, and RDCs arising from paramagnetic alignment allow predictions of some of the $\Delta\chi$ -tensor parameters.
-The software PyParaTools offers convenient integration of all of these effects, but it lacks many refinements, such as the computation of RACS effects which may affect PCS measurements (John et al., 2005), explicit routines for calculating PREs based on Solomon-Bloembergen-Morgan or Curie-spin relaxation theory including anisotropic effects arising from non-vanishing $\Delta\chi$ -tensors, calculation of cross-correlated Curie-spin/CSA PRE effects or Curie-spin/dipole-dipole CCR involving anisotropic $\Delta\chi$ -tensors, or anisotropic SBM (Suturina et al., 2018) calculations.
+In principle, the $\Delta\chi$ tensor determined from PCS measurements allows predicting the RDCs, and RDCs arising from paramagnetic alignment allow predictions of some of the $\Delta\chi$ -tensor parameters.
+In addition, the $\Delta\chi$ tensor is reflected in anisotropic PREs.
+At present, only the software PyParaTools offers integration of all of these effects, but lacks a GUI, does not compute CCR effects and misses some of the options for refined PCS and PRE calculations.
 Here we present a new Python-based program, Paramagpy, which offers a graphical interface for fitting magnetic susceptibility tensors using PCS, RDC, PRE and CCR data, and seamless transition between these calculations.
-The fitting routine of Paramagpy for determining $\Delta \chi$ tensors from PCSs employs an efficient grid search algorithm as previously implemented in GPS-Rosetta (Schmitz et al., 2012).
+The fitting routine of Paramagpy for determining $\Delta\chi$ tensors from PCSs employs an efficient grid search algorithm as previously implemented in GPS-Rosetta (Schmitz et al., 2012).
 The algorithm is adept at overcoming the local minima problem that sometimes compromises the results obtained with Numbat and PyParaTools.
 Paramagpy uses both Curie spin (Guéron, 1975) and Solomon-Bloembergen-Morgan (Solomon, 1955) theory to calculate PREs, and it includes cross-correlation effects with anisotropic chemical shift tensors (Pintacuda et al., 2004a), which have not been taken into account by any previous tensor-fitting software.
 Paramagpy can be installed as a Python module and scripted for efficient calculations, or run via an intuitive GUI.

 Calculations using Paramagpy have been verified with data from previous publications.
-This includes fitting of $\Delta\chi$ tensors to amide PCS data of lanthanide-loaded calbindin D{9k} and calculating PREs for amide 1H spins (Orton and Otting, 2018).
+This includes fitting of $\Delta \chi$ tensors to amide PCS data of lanthanide-loaded calbindin D{9k} and calculating PREs for amide 1H spins (Orton and Otting, 2018).
 Paramagpy has also been used successfully to predict cross-correlated CSA-Curie spin relaxation giving rise to negative PREs for amide ^{15}N spins (Orton et al., 2016).
 CCR calculations have been verified with data from high- and low-spin paramagnetic myoglobin (Pintacuda et al., 2003).
-Paramagpy has been shown to fit alignment tensors consistent with previous results for lanthanide-tagged ubiquitin (Pearce et al., 2017), but may also be applied to datasets arising from alignment media where Paramagpy reports alignment and Saupe tensors alongside $\Delta \chi$ tensors.
+Paramagpy has been shown to fit alignment tensors consistent with previous results for lanthanide-tagged ubiquitin (Pearce et al., 2017), but may also be applied to datasets arising from alignment media where paramagpy reports alignment and Saupe tensors alongside $\Delta \chi$ tensors.
 Paramagpy can thus be used with RDC data obtained by any means of weak molecular alignment in the magnetic field, substituting softwares like Module.
 (Dosset et al., 2001).

-5 2 Pseudocontact shifts
+2 Pseudocontact shifts